CloudNationHQ/az-cn-go-wammcp/README.md

 **Once configured, you can ask any agentic agent that supports additional MCP servers:**

-`Networking`

-Show all networking modules grouped by category (core networking, connectivity, name resolution, private access, security, ingress/egress, monitoring), including submodules.

-List modules related to vnet based on shared tags/resources, and include brief descriptions.

-How does vnet relates to terraform-azure-fw in the above list?

 `Module Info`

 Show module info for vnet and highlight only the required variables.